sjurjo/sjurjo/README.md

 ## Hi there 👋

+I'm currently working as a lecturer and researcher at the Norwegian Defence University College.

 <!--
 **sjurjo/sjurjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.